lupus117/node-foundry-tunnel/README.md

 The plan was to take all the mp3 files in a folder, one by one segment them, transcribe them, delete the segmented temp files and name them according to the desired session name + file name.
 The file name of the seperate .mp3 files will be the player name.

 When it goes through and gives all the seperate trancript files, its a relatively easy step to combine them into one and sort by time.
 Then its just last polishes of files.

+After a bit of tinkering i decided to include the other python files in the transcript.py and have it run automatically per transcription folder.
+Also added a way for the program to keep track of what has already been transcribed with the current settings so that the old files are not lost when running again with new models and models have their own subfolders.